TobiasRisom/1BitObraDinnStyleDitheringShader/README.md

 # 1-BIT OBRA DINN STYLE DITHERING SHADER
-by Tobias Risom (Medialogy, 5th Semester)
+by Tobias Risom (Medialogy AAU, 5th Semester)

 The **1-Bit Obra Dinn Style Dithering Shader** shader is a one-bit bi-tonal shader for Unity, inspired by Lucas Pope's "Return of the Obra Dinn".
 It makes use of a 4x4 dithering texture, defined and created using a dithering table, instead of a pre-existing texture.